eelxpeng/pyLTM/README.md

 # pyLTM library

 This repository tries to provide Python library for Bayesian latent tree model.
-This imlementation is based on commonly used Python library such as numpy, scipy, etc.
+This imlementation is based on commonly used Python library such as numpy, scipy, etc. The original java library with structure learning for latent tree models is [HLTA](https://github.com/kmpoon/hlta) and [Pouch latent tree model](https://github.com/kmpoon/pltm-east).

 The functionality implemented include
 * Gaussian latent tree model